Umuzi-org/tech-department/content/topics/test-driven-development/tdd-horrors/_index.md

 ---
 - Javascript: Test strings are there to be descriptive:
   - eg:

+      Do: `it("multiply [what exactly?]")`

-      Do: `it("should be able to multiply negative numbers")` Don't: `it("multiply")`
+      Don't: `it("multiply")`
 - Incomplete projects:
-  - This is not a very good look for you, to both us, your assessors, and your report.
-Imagine how an incomplete project looks to an employer.
+  - Always make sure that your projects are complete.
+Incomplete projects looks to an employer.
 BAD! is the word.
 If you do not  have tests, for your TDD project, then your project is incomplete.

 - TDD tests fail:
   - Failing tests aren't bad during development, but make sure your **all** tests pass when you submit your project.

-- Errors/Exceptions:
-  - You should always make sure you test for possible errors/exceptions in your code.

 - Documentation on how to setup and test the code:
   - Make use of md files, collaborators shouldn't guess/remember how to setup all the dependencies for your project, document all the necessary processes please.